SyncOT/SyncOT/CONTRIBUTING.md

 npx jest --watch --no-coverage packages/<package-name>/...
 ```

-If you make a change in one package and then want to start working on a different package, run `npm build` and reload VS Code first to ensure that all generated JavaScript code is in sync with the source TypeScript code.
+If you make a change in one package and then want to start working on a different package, run `npm test` and reload VS Code first to ensure that all generated JavaScript code is in sync with the source TypeScript code.

 ## Publishing Packages